smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 The following command parameters were deleted from, or added to the GENEMLREQ command.

 :::warning
-If any of the deletede command parameters were used as the GENEMLREQ command was registered in the Agent’s automation tools (including Response Rules and/or the Multi-Step Job script steps), they must be removed from the registered commands to avoid a failure of the command.
+If any of the deleted command parameters were used as the GENEMLREQ command was registered in the Agent’s automation tools (including Response Rules and/or the Multi-Step Job script steps), they must be removed from the registered commands to avoid a failure of the command.
 Contact SMA Support if assistance is desired for locating all instances of the GENEMLREQ command.
-It is possible to use SQL queries against certain Agent master files to quickly discover a list of all instances, such as files OPRRPYF50 (Captured Data Response Rules) and MLTJOBF10 (Multi-Step Job Step master records).
+It is possible to use SQL queries against certain Agent master files to quickly discover a list of all instances, such as in files OPRRPYF50 (Captured Data Response Rules) and MLTJOBF10 (Multi-Step Job Step master records).
 :::

+##### GENEMLREQ parameters deleted
 - MSGTXTFILE
 - MSGDYNVAR
 - EMLMSGPROI